 - 1. Inform and request the comments be removed if the site is administered externally. - 2.
 Secure and preserve any evidence. - 3.
-Send all the evidence to CEOP at ww.ceop.gov.uk/contact\us.html. - 4.
+Send all the evidence to CEOP at ww.ceop.gov.uk/contact_us.html. - 4.
 Endeavour to trace the origin and inform police as appropriate. - 5.
-Inform LA e-safety officer.
+Inform LA Online Safety officer.